Emirates to axe charges for changing flight booking over coronavirus

 Emirates recently offered staff around the world voluntary unpaid leave as it cut services to destinations that have borne the outbreak’s brunt.

-Meanwhile, Lufthansa which flies between the Republic and Germany said it would ground about 150 craft as it cut back in the face of the outbreak’s advance.
+Meanwhile, Lufthansa which flies between the Republic and Germany said it would ground around 150 craft as it cut back in the face of the outbreak’s advance.

 The German group, owner of Swiss, Brussels and Austrian Airlines, which has 770 craft, had already flagged that it would cut long- and short-haul services by 25 per cent.

-European aircraft manufacturer Airbus confirmed that it was reviewing its target to deliver 880 aircraft this year in light of falling demand for air travel.
+European aircraft manufacturer Airbus confirmed that it was reviewing its target to deliver 880 ’planes this year in light of falling demand for air travel.

 Some industry analysts are now predicting that demand is down almost 3 per cent across the world.